-It’s also about experience.
+It’s also about the experience.
 Perhaps you value the time you spend going to the grocery store with your spouse.
 My wife and I do this a lot.
-Gives us time together and we can connect.
+It gives us time together and we can connect.
 Or you just enjoy doing the task.

 Growing up, I have fond memories with my dad (oddly enough) going through the car wash and then cleaning out the car.
 It was a really long car wash and it was like going through a long tunnel.
 After we would stop at the vacuum bay and I’d get to man the hose, helping him clean out the inside of the car.
 It only was a 15-20 minute episode – but it was time with dad and I got to be a little helper.